How to Change New Mexico LLC Address | A Step-by-Step Guide

 For you to update the registered office address, you need to have the following;

-• Your New Mexico LLC must obtain a Certificate of Good Standing from the New Mexico Secretary of State, confirming that it has complied with all filing and tax obligations in the state of New Mexico.
+1. Your New Mexico LLC must obtain a Certificate of Good Standing from the New Mexico Secretary of State, confirming that it has complied with all filing and tax obligations in the state of New Mexico.

-• Your New Mexico LLC must conduct a name search on New Mexico Secretary of State Business Search to ensure that its desired name is available for use in the state of New Mexico.
+2. Your New Mexico LLC must conduct a name search on New Mexico Secretary of State Business Search to ensure that its desired name is available for use in the state of New Mexico.
 However, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 120 days.
-You must file a name reservation application in the New Mexico Secretary of State to keep the name.
+You must file a name reservation application with the New Mexico Secretary of State to keep the name.

-• Your New Mexico LLC should prepare and file the Articles of Domestication with the New Mexico Secretary of State, providing information about its existing New Mexico LLC, its desired New Mexico LLC name, and its new registered office address in New Mexico.
+3. Your New Mexico LLC should prepare and file the Articles of Domestication with the New Mexico Secretary of State, providing information about its existing New Mexico LLC, its desired New Mexico LLC name, and its new registered office address in New Mexico.

 In New Mexico, your Registered Agent must: